Lenyn Sosa Preview, Player Props: White Sox vs. Royals

 Lenyn Sosa At The Plate

-- Sosa is batting .186 with three doubles, five home runs and a walk.
+- Sosa is hitting .190 with four doubles, five home runs and a walk.

-- Sosa has reached base via a hit in 17 games this year (of 36 played), and had multiple hits in four of those games.
+- Sosa has reached base via a hit in 18 games this season (of 37 played), and had multiple hits in four of those games.

-- In 22.2% of his games this season, Sosa has notched at least one RBI.
-In three of those games (8.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Sosa has had an RBI in eight games this season (21.6%), including three multi-RBI outings (8.1%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in eight games this year (22.2%), but has had no multi-run games.
+- He has scored a run in nine of 37 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.